aliy98/zed-oculus-spot/README.md

 ## Immersive control of a quadruped robot with Virtual Reality Eye-wear
 This work describes an immersive control system for a quadruped robot designed to track the head movements of the operator who is wearig a virtual reality eye-wear.
-The article details the implemented closed loop velocity control approach, and the locomotion task specifications.
 The proposed method has implemented on Spot robot from Boston Dynamics, with Oculus Quest 2 virtual reality system.

 **Authors:**
   - Ali Yousefi, ali.yousefi@edu.unige.it